 Photo by Matt Dahlseid

 Southwest Minnesota State receiver Adam Olson drags an Upper Iowa defender along the SMSU sideline after making a catch during the first half of Saturday’s Northern Sun Intercollegiate Conference game at Mattke Field at the Regional Event Center.
 Olson had a career-high five catches for 44 yards in the Mustangs’ win.

 Upper Iowa running back Ray Bradley rushed for 122 yards on 27 carries.
-His team had 226 yards rushing, and sophomore quarterback Cole Jaeschke was 16-for-27 passing for 231 yards, a touchdown, and an interception by Da'Ronte Smith on a hail mary attempt on the game's final play.
+His team had 226 yards rushing, while sophomore quarterback Cole Jaeschke was 16-for-27 passing for 231 yards with a touchdown.
+He was also picked off by Mustang defensive back Da'Ronte Smith on a Hail Mary attempt for the game's final play.

 The win was SMSU's fifth straight over Upper Iowa, but the two teams have been in some tight, high-scoring ballgames in recent years.

 "It's always a hard-fought battle against Upper Iowa, it just works out that way," SMSU head coach Cory Sauter said.
 "We've been fortunate enough to be on the winning end of those games and I just couldn't be prouder of how our guys battled.